SkopeKreeper/LazyDummy/README.md

 ## How I use?:
+Download the repo and put everything in your AddOns folder, and say "yes" when prompted to replace QuestHandler.lua

+> [!NOTE]
-Download the repo and put everything in your AddOns folder, and say "yes" when prompted to replace QuestHandler.lua **NOTE: This repository includes Armory Build Display in its entirety; however, it only contains one file from Dolgubon's Lazy Writ Creator**
+> This repository includes Armory Build Display in its entirety; however, it only contains one file from Dolgubon's Lazy Writ Creator**

 Once installed, make sure your crafting build contains "craft" in its description (it's a wildcard, don't need exact match), and switch back and forth between your two builds so that

+> [!NOTE]
-**NOTE: If the game crashes or you use Alt+F4 to rage-quit, your build may be displayed incorrectly**
+> If the game crashes or you use Alt+F4 to rage-quit, your build may be displayed incorrectly**